yasservision24/Advanced-Programming-Assignment/AP_Assignment_2/zoo_management/readme.txt

+Way to login in admin account.

+username-admin
+password-admin123

 ZooBuddies - Zoo Management Application
 ZooBuddies is a revolutionary zoo management application designed to provide visitors with an immersive and educational experience in the animal kingdom.
 With features catering to both administrators and visitors, ZooBuddies ensures a seamless interaction with the wonders of the zoo.